Penify-dev/penify-docs/docs/config-cli-documentation.md

 ### Web Interface

-Running `penifycli config jira` opens a web interface where you can configure:
+Running `penify config jira` opens a web interface where you can configure:

 1. **JIRA URL**: Your JIRA instance URL (e.g., `https://yourcompany.atlassian.net`)
 2. **Username**: Your JIRA username (typically your email)